Below are answers to frequently asked questions about signing your ticket.

 Yes.
 Players must sign the bottom of the back of the ticket.

 Yes.
 All tickets need to be signed.
 By signing the ticket, players ensure they are the rightful owner of the ticket.

 No. The players must designate one person to sign the ticket on behalf of the group.
 (The Lottery encourages the designated player to sign his/her name along with the group's name.
 For example, Jane Smith on behalf of The Lucky 13.)

 No. All tickets must be signed before a retailer will check/cash a ticket.

-No. In Iowa, a player must be 21 or older to purchase lottery tickets, however a parent or guardian must also sign the ticket for any claimant who is a minor.
+No. In Iowa, a player must be 21 or older to purchase lottery tickets, however a parent or guardian must also sign the ticket for any claimant who is younger than 18.

-Beginning in May 2008, players will receive a receipt indicating the outcome of their ticket.
-If the ticket is a winner, the amount won will be displayed.
-If the ticket is a non-winner, it will say "Not a Winner."
-In addition, the receipt may bear other messages reflecting the ticket has previously been paid or the draw has not yet occurred.
+Whenever a ticket is checked or cashed at a lottery terminal in Iowa, a receipt is automatically generated.
+If the ticket is a winner, the amount won is displayed on the receipt.
+If the ticket is a nonwinner, the receipt states "Not a Winner."
+In addition, the receipt may bear other messages reflecting that the ticket has previously been paid or that the draw has not yet occurred.